-- 84. It may be possible for a tutor to arrange for their instructing solicitors to brief a reader to do work of the kind mentioned immediately above, as the tutor's junior.
-However, if that is not the case, then work of this kind will involve "devilling". - 85.
-Devilling work has advantages for readers and for tutors.
-For example, for readers, devilling is an opportunity to gain experience, build relationships with the tutor and other barristers for whom devilling is undertaken and, at least to some extent, earn an income early in their career as a barrister.
-For tutors, devilling may allow them to balance competing professional and personal priorities, provide an opportunity to mentor readers and provide an opportunity to learn about the skills of a reader before recommending them for a brief. - 86.
-Sometimes there are different expectations, as between tutors and readers, as to when, if at all, payment will be made for devilling and the rates at which any such payment will be made.
+- 83. Sometimes there are different expectations, as between tutors and readers, as to when, if at all, payment will be made for work performed by readers (i.e. devilling).
 This can create tension in the relationship.
-It is imperative that tutors discuss with their readers at the outset of any particular devilling work whether it will be paid for and, if so, the basis and timing of payment. - 87.
-Readers are not unpaid legal or research assistants and will have their own professional and personal financial commitments.
+It is imperative that tutors discuss with their readers at the outset whether the devilling work will be paid for and, if so, the basis and timing of payment. - 84.
+No rigid rule can be laid down.
+Readers are not unpaid legal or research assistants.
 On the other hand, readers must not expect to be paid for all the work that they undertake for their tutors.
-Whatever approach is adopted, it is better that reader and tutor understand and accept the ground rules at the outset. - 88.
-In respect of some work which the tutor gives the reader to do, the tutor could do it more satisfactorily and in half the time.
-The work may be given for the reader's benefit, not for that of the tutor.
-An expectation of payment for all work undertaken will only lead to a "drying up" of the opportunities to learn from doing work.
-On the other hand, work done by a reader may often be of real value to a tutor in the completion of their own work. - 89.
-Often a balance may be struck; that is, there may be instances where the reader will not charge for all of the time taken to complete the work but nevertheless it is important that the reader be remunerated for work that is of value.
-Different tutors have different views as to whether readers should charge for devilling at their ordinary rates or whether lower rates should be adopted. - 90.
-It is important that, if a tutor has a view about how long the work should take, and accordingly how much they are expecting the reader to charge, this is communicated to the reader at the outset.
-Of course, tutors must be reasonable in their estimates on these points.
-The more information a tutor can provide at the commencement of the task, the more likely a reader will be able to meet the tutor's estimate.
-There should be a discussion about what the reader should do if, after starting the work, the estimates appear likely to be too low.
+Whatever approach is adopted, it is better that reader and tutor understand and accept the ground rules at the outset. - 85.
+In respect of some work which the tutor gives the reader to do, he or she could do it more satisfactorily and in half the time.
+The work is often given for the reader's benefit, not for that of the tutors.
+An expectation of payment for all work undertaken will only lead to a 'drying up' of the opportunities to learn from doing work. - 86.
+Often a balance may be struck; that is, there may be instances where the reader will not charge for all of the time taken to complete the work, but nevertheless it is important that the reader be remunerated for work that is of value.
+What is essential is clear communication between tutor and reader to avoid confusion or disappointed expectations. - 87.
+In this connection, Bar Rules 12 and 113 should be noted: - a.
+Rule 12 provides: